redayzarra/study-react/README.md

 ## Best Practices

 **Lead Concept:** Avoid redundant state variables like a full name or anything that can be computed from existing variables.
 Make sure to group related variables inside an object but avoid deeply nested structures.

+## Purity

+**Pure Function:** Given the same input, the output will always be the same.
+React expects every component to be a pure function for performance reasons.

+**Pure Components:** Keep components pure by keeping any changes out of render phase.